halbalbalhal/study-platform/README.md

 All libraries that are used:

-npm install emailjs (emailjs fro sending emails)
+npm install emailjs (emailjs for sending emails)

 npm install react-router-dom (for routing)